-Houseplants make great gifts because there is such a wide variety, some that are low-maintenance and easy-going for the new gardener, and some that require a little more attention for Mums that are well-versed in all things green-fingered.
+Houseplants make great Mothers Day gifts because there is such a wide variety available.
+Some are low-maintenance and easy-going for the new gardener.
+And some require a little more attention for mums that are well-versed in all things green-fingered.

-So, have a look at my five favourite plants for Mother’s Day gifts:
+So, read on to discover my five favorite plants for perfect Mother’s Day gifts:

 They come in a range of colours, from blushing pink to deep purple and even white, so don’t forget to get one in your Mum’s favourite shade.

-They are wonderful gifts for Mother’s Day, as they look very unusual and will bring a touch of the exotic to her house.
+They are wonderful gifts for Mother’s Day, as they have a spectacular appearance and will bring a touch of panache to any home.

-They have a bit of a reputation for being difficult to care for, but once you understand what makes them tick, it’s not too tricky.
+Orchids have a bit of a reputation for being difficult to care for.
+But once you understand what makes them tick, it’s not too tricky.

 They need bright but indirect light, plenty of humidity, and they should be kept in a clear pot so that the roots have access to light.
 They don’t need too much water, you’ll know when they’re thirsty as their roots change colour from bright green to a dull, silvery grey.

-They have been known to deteriorate almost as quickly as cut flowers, so ensure your mum is equipped to care for her chrysanthemums so that the masses of colourful blooms last as long as they should.
+They have been known to deteriorate almost as quickly as cut flowers.
+So ensure your Chrysanthemums get plenty of care from their new owner.
+This will ensure that the masses of colourful blooms last as long as they should.

 Make sure to remove any dead flowers as they wilt, and water when the top inch of soil becomes dry.
 Again, a bright but indirectly lit windowsill works well for Chrysanthemums, avoiding any really high or low temperatures.

-It’s really easy to grow and can last for years and keep producing fantastic flower displays, making it incredible value for money.
+They are really easy to grow and last for years.
+Producing fantastic flower displays again and again—making it incredible value for money!